Last updated on November 28th, 2025 at 08:34 am

 Where to plant yarrow

-Plant it in full sun and place them towards the back in garden beds.
-If placed in shade or partial shade they will have a hard time blooming and will look scraggly.
+Plant it in full sun and place it towards the back in garden beds.
+If placed in shade or partial shade, they will have a hard time blooming and will look scraggly.
 Full sunshine is what they like and is almost maintenance-free.
-Fertilize occasionally during the growing season’s late spring until mid-summer.
+Fertilize occasionally during the growing season’s late spring and summer.
 It does wet conditions throughout the season.
 Making it great for gardens that require little water.
 From my own experience, these plants can also take lots of water.
 They seem to grow and look the same with little or lots of water but the roots should never be soaked for long periods of time.

 Planting Yarrow Seeds

-Store-bought seeds of Yarrow are easy to grow you should plant them in about 1/4″ deep into loose soil and they will germinate in about 12 – 14 days.
-Best to sow them in late winter when temperatures are about 70° Fahrenheit is when they start to germinate too deep and they might not germinate.
-I’ve seen Yarrow grow in poor conditions and hard soil but it is best to use good loamy soil.
+Store-bought seeds of Yarrow are easy to grow.
+You should plant them about 1/4″ deep into loose soil and they will germinate in about 12 – 14 days.
+It is best to sow them in late winter when temperatures are about 70° Fahrenheit, is when they start to germinate too deeply and might not germinate.
+I’ve seen Yarrow grow in poor conditions and hard soil, but it is best to use good loamy soil.

 It is also used for a variety of ailments including wounds, anxiety, digestive disorders and much more.
 Read more over at Verywellhealth.com